Benex254/FastAnime/README.md

 preferred_language = romaji  # Display language (options: english, romaji)
 downloads_dir = <Default-videos-dir>/FastAnime  # Download directory
-use_fzf=False # whether to use fzf as the interface for the anilist command and others.
+use_fzf=False # whether to use fzf as the interface for the anilist command and others. preview=false # whether to show a preview window when using fzf

 [anilist]
 # Not implemented yet